 a) Must not cause dampness, stain or be readily ignitable; b) Must not be capable of emitting toxic fumes should ignition occur; c) Crepe paper, corrugated cardboard, straw, hay, untreated hessian, untreated material fabrics or PVC sheet (except on floors as a protective membrane) requires prior approval from the Venue.

 a) Ensure trip or slip hazards are reduced and distinguishable from surrounding floor areas.
 For example, by using markings, contrasting edges, tactile surface indicators, non-slip materials, effective lighting; b) To comply with the Disability Discrimination Act 1992 (S 23, 24), every stall must provide access for a person with a disability; c) Raise flooring is not permitted.

-If You need to use electrical power for Your Stall, it is Your responsibility to ensure that You include this in Your application form.
-Alternatively, You can request it later in writing via email prior to the event.
+If You need electrical power for Your Stall, it is Your responsibility to ensure that You include this when filling out Your application form.
+Alternatively, you can request power later in writing via email prior to the event.

 All power cables must be tagged and tested for safety prior to the commencement of the festival.
 If this is not done prior, it will need to be arranged before You set up Your Stall on the day of the festival at Your expense.
 Please be advised that you will not be permitted to trade with any untested/tagged equipment.

 Stallholders intending to use gas cylinders must submit full details to the Venue prior to the event via a form, which will be provided by Us.
 Each application is assessed with the safety of the public as its prime prerequisite.
 LPG cylinders shall not exceed 9kg in size with a maximum of two (2) per 3m x 3m stand.